 That it was clear who really ran the show?

-What’s so remarkable about this turn
+What’s so unusual in this concern

 Is that it isn’t sleuths or great reporting

 That’s lending us these insights.
 What we learn

 Is causing forty-five to come a cropper:

 It’s coming from within the White House proper.

 Lowering their tones as the boss walks by?